timiTao/sportradar/README.md

         * more complex solution
 * introduce Event Driven Architecture (EDA), as expecting high load over Score board with multiple sources from matches to improve Read Model - based on own experience, the load of data will increase
+* Assume order of events is guaranty by infrastructure